The Degree of Juris Doctor (J.D.)

 Summer Public Interest Fellowship

 The Summer Public Interest Fellowship (SPIF) program provides funds to Yale students working at public interest, government, and nonprofit organizations.
-In the summer of 2022, the Law School provided fellowships for more than 170 students in the United States and around the world.
+In the summer of 2023, the Law School provided fellowships for more than 130 students in the United States and around the world.

 Student eligibility is based on financial need.
 Those who do not meet the needs test may still be able to receive SPIF funding or loans.
-In 2023, students are eligible to receive up to $8,000 through SPIF.
+In 2024 students are eligible to receive up to $8,000 through SPIF.

 Career Options Assistance Program

 Yale Law School has long encouraged its graduates to consider the broad spectrum of careers available to them.
-In 1989 the School established the Career Options Assistance Program (COAP) to mitigate the influence of educational debts on the career choices of its graduates.
+In 1989 the school established the Career Options Assistance Program (COAP) to mitigate the influence of educational debts on the career choices of its graduates.
 COAP is one of the most distinctive, generous, and flexible loan forgiveness programs available at any law school.

 COAP provides grants to cover the shortfall between graduates’ educational loan payments and the amounts graduates can afford to pay from relatively modest incomes.
 Unlike many other loan forgiveness programs, eligibility is based upon compensation levels, not type of employment.
 COAP participants work in local, state, and federal government; nonprofit organizations serving the public interest; academia; and private practice; among other areas.
 COAP assistance is also available to judicial clerks in the form of loans.
 In order to be eligible, participants must provide certification that their employer complies with Yale’s Non-Discrimination Policy, available at https://law.yale.edu/sites/default/files/area/department/cdo/document/nondiscrimination_policy_2_12_20.pdf.